HOwingsVT/MACCDC-2024/readme.md

-# UCR's CCDC Repo:
+# VT's CCDC Repo:

+This is VT's Blue Team repo that was ripped from UCR's Blue Teams Repo.
+We have updated and added a number of scripts to this repo.

+From UCR:
-This is UCR's Blue Teams Repo where we host the scripts that help us during WRCCDC (and NCCDC when we move on).
+This is where we host the scripts that help us during WRCCDC (and NCCDC when we move on).
 Even if you're not affiliated with Cyber@UCR feel free to contribute by improving scripts & suggesting new tools.
 Challenging Red Team is everyone's reponsibility.

 # Sections of this Repo:
 - Automation Scripts